ivpn/ivpn.net/src/content/pages/setup/iphone-openvpn-connect.md

 5. Enter your account ID that begins with letters 'ivpnXXXXXXXX' or 'i-XXXX-XXXX-XXXX' and any password.

     <div markdown="1" class="notice notice--info">
-    Only your account ID is used for authentication.
+    Only your account ID is used for authentication and is case-sensitive.
 The password field can be left empty or set to anything if your client software requires a non-blank password.
     </div>

     Click on the `save` slider if you wish to save your credentials.
 Click on the `Connection` slider (under the disconnected button) to initiate the connection.